-While for some countries like Sweden, Norway and the Netherlands the survey participants were all medical doctors, the biggest group of Singapore participants were healthcare professionals (e.g. nurses, paramedics, physiotherapists, midwifes) as they accounted for 70% of participants.
-The share of medical doctors from Singapore was 23% and the share hospital managers/directors 7% respectively.
-On the other end of the spectrum, in the United States of America 94% of the participants were medical doctors, and 4% of all survey participants were healthcare professionals and just 2% were hospital managers/directors.
-On the other hand, a relatively high number of hospital managers / directors participated in India, with a share of 34% of the total votes from Finland.
+While for some countries, such as Chile, Norway, and the Netherlands, the survey participants were all medical doctors, the biggest group of participants from Saudi Arabia were healthcare professionals (e.g., nurses, paramedics, physiotherapists, midwifes), accounting for 51% of participants.
+The share of medical doctors from Saudi Arabia was 36%, and the share hospital managers/directors was 13%.
+On the other end of the spectrum, in the United States of America, 96% of the participants were medical doctors, 3% of all survey participants were healthcare professionals, and just 1% were hospital managers/directors participated in Taiwan with 33%.

-In conclusion, in all participating countries, except for Singapore, most participants were medical doctors.
-The percentage share of healthcare professionals and hospital managers / directors differed across participating countries, but these variations did not significantly impact voting behavior in any of the national samples.
+In conclusion, in all participating countries, except for Saudi Arabia, most participants were medical doctors.
+The percentage share of healthcare professionals and hospital managers/directors differed across participating countries, but these variations did not significantly impact voting behavior in any of the national samples.

-5 Disclaimer
+4 Disclaimer

 The rankings are comprised exclusively of hospitals that are eligible regarding the scope described in this document.
 A mention in the ranking is a positive recognition based on peer recommendations and publicly available data sources at the time.
-The ranking is the result of an elaborate process which, due to the interval of data-collection and analysis, is a reflection of the last calendar year.
-Furthermore, events preceding or following the period 01/01/2023-31/12/2023 and/or pertaining to individual persons affiliated/associated to the facilities were not included in the metrics.
+The ranking is the result of an elaborate process which, due to the interval of data collection and analysis, is a reflection of the last calendar year.
+Furthermore, events preceding or following the period 01/01/2024-31/12/2024 and/or pertaining to individual persons affiliated/associated to the facilities were not included in the metrics.
 As such, the results of this ranking should not be used as the sole source of information for future deliberations.
 The information provided in this ranking should be considered in conjunction with other available information about hospitals or, if possible, accompanied by a visit to a facility.
 The quality of hospitals that are not included in the rankings is not disputed.